secariolabs/secariolabs.github.io/_posts/2023-02-05-logging-raw-http-requests-in-python.md

 ## Verbose Logging

-One of the most popular and well documented techniques for implementing an additional logging could be enabled by setting `http.client.HTTPConnection.debuglevel` to **1**.
+One of the most popular and well documented techniques for implementing additional logging can be enabled by setting `http.client.HTTPConnection.debuglevel` to **1**.
 Once you do that, you just need to create a logger and set the level to `DEBUG`, and you will be able to see the requests and responses.

 An example configuration looks as follows: